-I took a taxi going to Sasa Wharf to ride the RORO going to Samal Island.
-The fare took 100 pesos including the tip.
-The RORO ride took less than 30 minutes going to Babak Port which costs 10 pesos only.
+I took a taxi to Sasa Wharf to ride the RORO going to Samal Island.
+The fare was 100 pesos including the tip.
+The RORO ride took less than 30 minutes to go to Babak Port which cost 10 pesos only.
 Outside of the port, habal-habals and tricycles are parked waiting for passengers to be picked up.
 I’ve talked to one of the habal-habal drivers (I’ve forgotten his name, so let’s call him, “Mang Pogi” :p) who approached me to bring me to these places Monfort Bat Sanctuary, Hagimit Falls and Natures Park, and Kaputian Beach Park Resort.

 MONFORT BAT SANCTUARY

 Located at the barangay of Peñaplata.
-The resort is a collection of small falls with pools available for swimming.
+Hagimit Falls Nature Park is a collection of small falls with pools available for swimming.
 Cottages are available for rent.
-Sadly concrete pathways were constructed to ease the access going to the resort which kind of decreases its visual appeal but still it’s a view to see.
+Sadly concrete pathways were constructed to ease the access going to the resort which kind of decreases its visual appeal but still, it’s a view to see.
 I took my time taking pictures and splashed into the cold water of the pool.
 The entrance fee is 40 pesos for adults and 20 pesos for kids.

 After a refreshing swim, I’ve decided to go now to the District of Kaputian, where my last destination for the day is located.
 The ride took a while before we reached the district.
-Mang Pogi dropped me off at the entrance of the resort.
+Mang Pogi dropped me off at the entrance of Kaputian Beach Park.
 This was my farewell to my habal-habal ride.
 I paid ₱400 for the whole trip (This was a lot).
 I’ve rented a small cottage worth ₱500 to stay in for the night.
 The resort is simple but remarkable.
 The sand is white.
 The sea is clear.
 And it was not crowded.
 I put my stuff inside, ate my lunch, and went swimming.
 The hours passed by.
-I took a pause and just witness the sun set behind Talicud Island.
+I took a pause and just witnessed the sunset behind Talicud Island.

 DAY 2: TALICUD ISLAND